 Interviewing is usually a stressful experience.
 However, the best thing you can do to quell your anxieties is prepare carefully and be ready to answer any question with confidence and authenticity.

 The following prompt is one that tends to concern applicants: “Tell me about a time you failed.”
-To help you prepare to respond effectively to such a request, here is our recommended approach to crafting your reply:
+To help you respond effectively to such a request, here is our recommended approach to crafting your reply:

 - Take some time to examine the experiences you might deem failures or setbacks.
 Think about what your specific struggle was, how you strategized to overcome it, what actions you took, and what you found challenging about the experience.